-We’ll continue the hypothetical story from our first two blogs about an industrial designer named Mike, who co-founded a medical start up with a small team, and together they created a breakthrough blood pressure device.
+Let’s explore this topic by continuing the hypothetical story from our first two blogs about an industrial designer named Mike, who co-founded a medical start up with a small team.

-Mike and his team focused on developing a digital blood pressure machine based on Mike’s insistence that this type of device would benefit a huge number of people, like his daughter who was born with a heart condition that requires her to monitor her blood pressure frequently.
+Mike and his team focused on developing a digital blood pressure machine based on Mike’s insistence that this type of device would benefit a huge number of people, including his daughter, who was born with a heart condition that requires her to monitor her blood pressure frequently.

 Personas are fictional composites of key users that allow development teams to establish empathy for users as real people, and are an effective way to define potential stakeholders.
 Creating a persona involves interviewing multiple types of users in the environments where a product will be used.